Home

 While magnesium is one of the main minerals in electrical conduction, all minerals and trace minerals work together.
 Sodium, potassium, chloride, phosphorus and many others are all responsible for electrical activity and can all be partially responsible for irregular heart rhythms.

-I also would recommend a Whole Food Multivitamin with Minerals in order to make sure that you are getting all of the minerals that you need in amounts that are present in actual foods.
+I also would recommend a High Quality Multivitamin and Mineral in order to make sure that you are getting all of the minerals that you need in amounts that are present in actual foods.

 I had not heard of Aloe Vera gel helping heart palpitations and so did some looking.
 I could not find any information on this from any reputable sources such as clinical trials and research studies.
 So, while there are a lot of benefits to taking Aloe Vera Gel on a regular basis, I can't recommend it for heart palpitations specifically.